Learn2’s Drive the Flow Process & Workflow Improvement training program wins a Talent Development Excellence Award for being the Best

 Learn2 Drive the Flow™ empowers a shift in the culture of the service operations environment, by reinforcing the personal responsibility of the participant in addressing the following outcomes: workflow, project management, forecasting and planning, resource allocation, process mapping, reinforcing loops, culture and team, creating context, leadership, and innovation.

-To identify these learning objectives, Learn2 conducted a thorough needs assessment with Learning Services including service and operations vice-presidents, managers, and front-line staff.
-The needs assessment uncovered: the purpose of the learning initiative, the target population (participants), learning objectives, any prior learning, available resources, identifies potential constraints hindering the learning, follow-up strategies to increase workplace application and how the sponsors evaluate the success of the program.
+To identify these learning objectives, Learn2 conducted a thorough needs impact identifier with Learning Services including service and operations vice-presidents, managers, and front-line staff.
+The needs impact identifier uncovered: the purpose of the learning initiative, the target population (participants), learning objectives, any prior learning, available resources, identifies potential constraints hindering the learning, follow-up strategies to increase workplace application and how the sponsors evaluate the success of the program.
 The information provided both the client and Learn2 with a well-rounded view of the necessary program requirements to produce the business objectives.

 Using traditional transmission and transactional training design approaches would normally require three to five days of the participants’ time away from work to achieve the same outcomes.
 In the case of the service operations employees, this was an unrealistic expectation, and not feasible due to resource constraints.
 So interactive learning balanced the cost of time off the job and the benefits of learning experience.
 The result: an intense 2-day experience with lasting impact.